 This is a quick summary of wader migration, for British and Irish birdwatchers.
 The maps are taken from the migration book Time to Fly by Jim Flegg, published by the British Trust for Ornithology, and most of the images are kindly provided by Graham Catley.

 Autumn wader migration is one of the high-points of a birdwatcher’s calendar but why does it start in July (or even June), are the Dunlin that we see in August the same ones that are present in December, what are the vagrant waders we should be looking out for and which species migrates from here to Galapagos and Peru?

 For two wader species that arrive in Britain and Ireland in the autumn, the migration story is straightforward: Grey Plovers and Bar-tailed Godwits fly here from the northeast.

-All of our Bar-tailed Godwits fly from the northeast but there are two subspecies to consider; there are passage birds from eastern Siberia that move to Africa for the winter, and birds from further west in Siberia, Finland, Sweden and Norway that spend the winter with us.
+All of our Bar-tailed Godwits fly from the northeast but there are two subspecies to consider; there are passage birds from eastern Siberia that move to Africa for the winter, and birds from further west in Siberia, Finland, Sweden and Norway that spend the winter in western Europe.
 There’s more about Bar-tailed Godwit migration in this blog.

 Other northeastern-breeding waders turn up each autumn, such as Curlew Sandpiper and Little Stint, but weather patterns and breeding success will dictate just how many we see on our side of the North Sea.